Apply engineering principles and design methods to create new techniques and instruments in medicine and surgery.

 How you will be assessed

-The course is assessed by coursework and examination, plus dissertation.
+The course is assessed by coursework and examination, plus research project.

 What you will study

-The normal entry requirement is a four-year Bachelor's degree or equivalent qualification in a discipline that provides a suitable basis for the course, e.g. biomedical, electrical, electronic or mechanical engineering, physics or mathematics.
-Students with other academic backgrounds or exceptional work experience in the chosen field, should contact the Course Director to make further enquiries and to discuss their individual cases.
+The normal entry requirement is an honours degree or equivalent qualification in a discipline that provides a suitable basis for the course (e.g. mechanical, biomedical, electrical or electronic engineering, physics or mathematics) or design graduates whose first degree contained an acceptable science or engineering element.
+Students with other academic backgrounds should contact the programme director to make further enquiries and to discuss their individual cases.

 English Language Requirement